 - The HIRA internal review board has 30 days to review before submission to the NHI for secondary review

 - The results are returned to the manufacturer within 150 days

-- It is important to consider that the MOHW does make an effort to meet the growing demand and expectations of quality healthcare, and demonstrated value is important.
+It is important to consider that the MOHW does try to meet the growing demand and expectations of quality healthcare, and demonstrated value is important.
 Consumers are also invested in the purchase of healthcare services, as they contribute to the system via premiums and co-pay.
 Having politically active consumers on board with your value story can pressure the MOHW and HIRA into making favorable reimbursement decisions.

-- Cost-containment measures are widely practiced in Korea.
-For example, when pricing a new drug, Korean authorities take into consideration the price of the drug that the new product is intended to replace.
+Cost-containment measures are widely practiced in South Korea.
+For example, when pricing a new drug, South Korean authorities take into consideration the price of the drug that the new product is intended to replace as well as its cost in other countries.
 Supply-side measures such as price cuts in the years after launch are also common.
 Finally, at the end of a product’s lifecycle, a tiered pricing system is implemented when a drug goes off patent that gradually lowers the price of the branded product until it is equal to that of a generic.

 Implications for Industry